Tourist attractions of Kenya

 The world famous Kenyan coastline is fringed with palm trees and dotted with comfortable accommodation options.
 This provides a fantastic and contrasting place to relax after your Kenyan safari.
 You can enjoy attractive scenery, historical attractions, beautiful beaches, and diverse coral reefs.

-As Mombasa is a very busy port city, you can expect a bit of hustle and bustle but usually it’s still with a relaxed vibe.
+As Mombasa is a very busy port city, you can expect a bit of hustle and bustle but usually, it’s still with a relaxed vibe.
 It’s one of the oldest settlements in East Africa and makes a fascinating place to absorb the continent’s history.
 Although there aren’t many defined tourist attractions in the city, one of the must-visit areas is Fort Jesus and the Old Town.

 Fort Jesus is a Unesco World Heritage Site and one of eastern Africa’s oldest European buildings.
-With 2.5 metre (8 ft) thick stone walls, the fortress was built to be indestructible and became the focus of control for many power struggles on the east African coast.
+With 2.5 meters (8 ft) thick stone walls, the fortress was built to be indestructible and became the focus of control for many power struggles on the east African coast.
 Later, the fort became a prison used by the British and was then converted to a museum, which now houses different artifacts to showcase the history of Mombasa and the regional culture.

 Samburu, Shaba and Buffalo Springs National Reserves